Call for Speakers

 The European Forum on US History invites applications from scholars interested in presenting their work in the Forum’s 2026–2027 seminar series.

-The upcoming seminar series will begin in September 2026 and run through June 2027.
+The seminar series will begin in September 2026 and run through June 2027.
 The sessions are hosted monthly by the Forum’s partner institutes and take place primarily online with the possibility of hybrid formats.
 Selected speakers will be matched with one of the Forum’s host institutions.

 Eligibility